kukulin/allsky/README.md

 This is fork of Thomas Jacquin Allsky camera to keep changes done by me in scripts to improve quality of picture from my ASI120MC camera

-1st change - added dark frame extraction for each picture taken before it is saved in current folder
+1st change - added dark frame extraction for each picture taken before it is saved in current folder filename is dark.PNG and it is located in main app directory.